-Read-out noise Read-out noise can be administrated in the reverse model once the signal has passed, in the reverse sense, the electronic circuit and is defined in electrons.
-This is immediately after the non-linearity correction in both UVN and SWIR.
-The read-out noise $\varepsilon{readout}^2$ can be acquired from a CKD or by using data from the current measurement.
+Read-out noise Read-out noise can be administrated in the reverse model once the signal has passed, in the reverse sense, the electronic circuit.
+The read-out noise annotation is defined in electrons.
+It is applied after the non-linearity correction for UVN and after the voltage-to-charge conversion for SWIR.
+The read-out noise $\varepsilon{\rm readout}^2$ can be acquired from a CKD or by using data from the current measurement.
 In both cases, we have to take the number of co-additions of the current measurement into account, see below.
 The noise depends on the band and the gain setting (and, for the SWIR detector, the pixel location).
 However, it does not depend on the magnitude of the signal.
 Introducing the read-out noise halfway in the processing flow requires the unit conversion algorithms later in the processing flow to also convert this noise.
-The binning division algorithm does not play a role here since this noise occurs at the read-out noise.
+The binning division algorithm does not play a role here since this noise occurs at the read-out node.
 Other elementary correction algorithms do not influence the read-out noise: only the signal changes, while the read-out noise has already been defined.

 Shot noise The shot noise can be computed once, in the forward model sense, the number of photons from the Sun have been converted to electrons and the signal has been corrected for effects that are independent of the generated amount of electrons.
 We can therefore choose to establish the shot noise somewhere between the end of the voltage-to-charge algorithm and the start of the exposure time division.
 It can be argued that we want to start with the signal that has undergone the smallest number of corrections, since that signal has actually been measured.
-Hence the choice to inject the noise directly after the voltage-to-charge algorithm.
+Hence the choice to inject the noise directly after the read-out noise annotation.
 In this way, we count the number of electrons in a large, binned pixel.
-Moreover, this point coincides with the location of read-out noise injection.

-Note that another location choice (e.g. after the smear correction algorithm) will alter the signal-to-noise ratio slightly, but has otherwise no large impact since binning effects cancel.
+Note that another location choice (e.g. after the smear correction algorithm) would alter the signal-to-noise ratio slightly, but has otherwise no large impact since binning effects cancel.